Elsa272727/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Xinyi Hu is a MSc student of architecture at Southeast University, China.
-Her research interests include energy-efficient building, industrialized housing and life cycle energy analysis(LCEA) of buildings.
+Xinyi Hu is a postgraduate student majoring in architecture at Southeast University, China.
+Her research interests include building energy-efficient design and retrofit, Building Integrated Photovoltaic (BIPV) design and Life-cycle energy (LCEA) and carbon dioxide emissions (LCCO2A) assessment.